hyperspy/hyperspy/doc/governance.md

 by their receiving “commit rights” to the Project repositories.
 While this approach has served us well, as the Project grows, we see a need for a more formal governance model.
-Moving forward, the Project leadership will consist of a Steering Council and a Project Leader.
+Moving forward, the Project leadership will consist of a core developers team, Steering Council and a BDFL.
 We view this governance model as the formalization of what we are already doing, rather than a change in direction.

 # Roles And Responsibilities